 4. How do we collect the data which allows us to run this process?

 In order to develop a Job Story, we will need to focus on customer interviews.
 The questions that revolve around the customer interview should look like this:

-So the underlying element of a customer’s interview is making sure we understand the customer’s purchasing decisions.
+The goal of the customer’s interview is making sure we understand the customer’s purchasing decisions.

-Situations: Why customers switched from a previous product – this is especially insightful information
+Situations: Why customers switched from a previous product – this is especially useful information.

 The ReWired Group developed a tool to understand the customer’s buying behaviour in the context of JTBD.
 They suggested thinking of customers interviews in the form of a timeline so that their decision-making process can be understood chronologically.

 This approach starts from the concept of the first thought, defined as the moment in which a consumer realises hisher dissatisfaction with a product they are using.
 The first-thought moment is when customers decide to embark in a journey comprised of several stages (passive looking, actively looking, deciding, consuming, satisfaction) to find a substitute.

 Another blueprint used by the ReWired Group, capable of focusing on a customer’s decision-making process is called the ‘Forces of Progress’ model.